 Five macro forces have combined to drive enormous transformation: digital, analytics, cloud, the renaissance of core systems, and the changing role of IT within the enterprise.
 These forces are not just fueling innovation and giving rise to new business models – they are enabling historic advances in the business world and public sector alike.

-Over the next 18-24 months, each of these trends could disrupt the ways public sector organizations engage with citizens, how work gets done, and how these agencies and IT organizations will interact and evolve.
+Over the next 18-24 months, each of these trends could disrupt the ways public sector organisations engage with citizens, how work gets done, and how these agencies and IT organisations will interact and evolve.
 As with each annual issue of our Tech Trends report, this is part of an ongoing discussion, and we hope that the ideas we share help to inform your thinking.

 Explore each of the 2015 trends below.

 Large public sector agencies often have dozens of technical assets in place to support a disparate range of business processes – everything from email platforms and data centers to grant systems.
 Meanwhile, rising expectations regarding citizen engagement and digital government have put integration architectures in the spotlight.
 In this environment, CIOs have a unique vantage point, able to lead integration from an enterprise-wide perspective.
 After all, technology touches every department and government function – as well as, arguably, every business and citizen.

 Read the trend, "CIO as the chief integration officer."